uxai/non-profit-bloggers/README.md

 We will prioritize blogs on the list by those who also do not require cookies, and have minimal to know data tracking.

 Want to get on the list?
-Simply create an issue with the title of your blog and link for review.
+Simply create a PR or new issue with the title of your blog and link for review.

 Happy blogging and reading!